rug-compling/alpinocorpus-python/README.markdown

 # alpinocorpus-python

-This module provides Python 2.x bindings for the alpinocorpus library.
+This module provides Python bindings for the alpinocorpus library.
+The bindings work for Python 2.x and 3.x.

 ## Compilation